alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 #### Overview

-Custom domains are configured by our cdn-route service which uses CloudFront distributions to proxy and/or cache requests to your application.
+Custom domains are configured by our cdn-route service which uses a CloudFront distribution to proxy and/or cache requests to your application.

 #### Caching